 Any transportation, conversion, treatment, transfer, or storage of liquefied natural gas.

 Any transportation, transfer, or storage of oil, natural gas, or coal (including, but not limited to, by means of any deepwater port, as defined in section 1502(10) of Title 33).
-For purposes of this paragraph, the siting, construction, expansion, or operation of any equipment or facility shall be "in close proximity to" the coastal zone of any coastal state if such siting, construction, expansion, or operation has, or is likely to have, a significant effect on such coastal zone.
+For purposes of this paragraph, the siting, construction, expansion, or operation of any equipment or facility shall be "in close proximity to" the coastal zone of any coastal State if such siting, construction, expansion, or operation has, or is likely to have, a significant effect on such coastal zone.

 The term "energy facilities" means any equipment or facility which is or will be used primarily—